URI-Hydrobotics-Team/AUV/control/logging/README.md

 A program that listens to broadcasting sockets and logs data.
 Acts as a blackbox and is useful for debugging purposes.

 ## Overview
+Socket connections are defined in "connections.h".
+This program will call functions that check for connections on these sockets.
+The program then logs these raw messages to a file while also decoding them in order to provide message statistics.

 ### Data to log

 ### Logging format